KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

    <kbd><img src="images/image-p5-018.png" height="300"/></kbd><kbd><img src="images/image-p5-019.png" height="300"/></kbd>
  <br/><sub>*Another approach for making a HTML portrait gallery of contributors to the Album amicorum Jacob Heyblocq, using a Wikidata SPARQL query and an embedded iframe.
 Left: A [plain, unstyled facebook](https://kbnlwikimedia.github.io/Alba-Amicorum/alba/AA-Jacob-Heyblocq/reuse/bijdragersAAJH-smoelenboek-SparqlHTMLembed-plain.html).
 Right: The same iframe, but now embedded into a [KB styled portrait gallery](https://kbnlwikimedia.github.io/Alba-Amicorum/alba/AA-Jacob-Heyblocq/reuse/bijdragersAAJH-smoelenboek-SparqlHTMLembed-mockupkbnl.html).
 Screenshots d.d.
 14-05-2021*</sub>

 47) In items 33 and 35 of [Part 4](Part%204%2C%20Images.html) we already looked at things (Wikidata entities) that can be seen in KB collection highlights, making images not only discoverable via the regular metadata, but also multilingually searchable by content (What's depicted in it?).
 Let's now look at how we can **[retrieve depicted entities programmatically](https://commons.wikimedia.org/wiki/Commons:Depicts#Access)**.
 We'll use  [Atlas de Wit 1698](https://commons.wikimedia.org/wiki/Category:Atlas_de_Wit_1698) for this .
-We can do this either via the [Wikimedia Commons SPARQL query service](https://commons.wikimedia.org/wiki/Commons:SPARQL_query_service), the Wikimedia Commons API or via the [Petscan tool](https://petscan.wmflabs.org/).
+We can do this either via a) the [Wikimedia Commons SPARQL query service](https://commons.wikimedia.org/wiki/Commons:SPARQL_query_service), b) the Wikimedia Commons API or c) via the [Petscan tool](https://petscan.wmflabs.org/).

- - To retrieve the depicted entities via the [Wikimedia Commons SPARQL query service](https://wcqs-beta.wmflabs.org), we use [this query](https://tinyurl.com/yg4qsbj4):
+  a) To retrieve the depicted entities via the [Wikimedia Commons SPARQL query service](https://wcqs-beta.wmflabs.org), we use [this query](https://tinyurl.com/yg4qsbj4):

  ```sparql
  #Things depicted in Atlas de Wit 1698